 A review of family violence legislation to ensure it protects victims and holds offenders to account.
 The public was consulted in 2015 as part of the review.
 The Minister of Justice expects to introduce a Bill in 2017.

-To read or sign up to recieve updates about the work programme, go to:
+To read or sign up to receive updates about the work programme, go to: